It looks like you're using IE11...

 Belfast City Hall is open and available to hire to host functions.
 Functions can be held in our three function rooms, grounds and cobbled area.
-The capacity and event format have been revised and reduced in line with current NI Executive guidance.

 City Hall offers a variety of unique facilities that can accommodate your function including:

 City Hall has three functions rooms.
 You can book rooms for specific events through an application process.

 There are criteria for reviewing and approving events:

 Fundraising events are not allowed through this booking process.
 These functions aren't allowed:

 You should contact us to discuss your event.
 Email firstname.lastname@example.org or call 028 9027 0281 before completing a booking form.

 To use one of our function rooms, you must complete a booking form.
 You can contact us by email: email@example.com or call 028 9027 0281 to ask for the function booking form.

 You may type or write your answers.
 If you fill in the form by hand, please write your answers in capital letters using black ink.
 Remember to sign and date the form before returning it.
 You should keep a copy of the booking form for your own records.

 Once we receive a completed form, this is reviewed and presented for approval at the monthly Strategic Policy and Resources Committee (link opens in new window) and ratified at the monthly council meeting.
 You should allow at least eight weeks before your proposed event.